 Direct downloading and torrenting are two options for downloading files on the internet.

-When having an option for downloading a file from the source, why do people prefer torrenting over the regular download option?
-Here are a few reasons that make torrent outshine the latter option.
+When given the option of downloading a file from the source, why do people prefer torrenting over the regular download option?
+Here are a few reasons:

-- The most prominent reason for using torrent is that it’s free.
+- One of the most prominent reasons for using torrenting is that it’s free.
 Downloading files begins with no charge.

 - The download server will never be down.
 As the torrent file is not fully uploaded on a single server, there will always be other servers supporting the download process.

-- Managing downloads is much easier with torrent as it can pause and resume the process.
+- Managing downloads is much easier with torrents as it can pause and resume the process.

 - A faster download is possible through torrents that are better seeded.

-- Torrent also enables the downloading of several files at once, which is convenient for users.
+- Torrents also enable the downloading of several files at once, which is convenient for users.

 Step 1: Download a Torrent Client

-These clients facilitate the download of torrent files by connecting to peers and managing the upload/download process.
+These clients facilitate file sharing by connecting to peers and managing the upload/download process.

 Step 2: Search for a Torrent to Download

-After downloading a torrent client, the next step is to look for the file you want to download on the torrent websites (indexers).
-Upon finding the desired file, make sure it has many genuine seeders and good reviews on the website.
+After downloading a torrent client, the next step is to look for the file you want to download on the torrent sites (indexers).
+Upon finding the file you want, make sure it has many genuine seeders and good reviews on the website.
 This helps you find out if the file carries viruses that might corrupt it.

 Step 3: Download the Torrent File

-The torrent file can be download either by clicking the download button or the magnet icon next to it.
+The downloadable file can be download either by clicking the download button or the magnet icon next to it.
 The magnet button lets you download it without having to download the ‘.torrent’ file.

-Step 4: Add the Torrent File to Your Client
+Step 4: Add the Downloadable File To Your Client

-Once the .torrent file is download, the next step is to open the file in the torrent client.
-Add the .torrent file to the client and select the desired destination for your download.
-This will start the download in the client.
+Once the .torrent file is downloaded, the next step is to open the file in the torrent client.
+Add the .torrent file to the client and select the desired destination for your to-be downloaded file.
+This will start the downloading process via the client.

 uTorrent allows you to pause or resume the download, as well as add or delete torrents.
 It displays information about the number of peers you’re connected to, the seeders of the file, and the upload and download speed.
 Note that speeds may depend on the strength of your internet connection.

-Warning:Some files may contain malware-ridden content which can damage your computer.
+Warning:Some files may contain malware-ridden content that can damage your computer.

-It also shares your device information and IP address to other peers, and your personal information can be easily tracked down by copyright trolls and internet service providers.
+Torrenting clients also share your device information and IP address to other peers, and your personal information can be easily tracked down by copyright trolls and internet service providers.
 More on that further in this guide.

 Is Torrenting Illegal?

-Copyright trolls have been known to come after torrent users for sharing content that has been licensed with rights reserved to the work’s creator.
-Copyright trolls are individuals or groups who work on behalf of copyright-holders/creators to sue users who distribute that content without their permission or license.
+Copyright trolls have been known to come after torrent users for sharing copyrighted material that has been licensed with rights reserved to the work’s creator.
+Copyright trolls are individuals or groups who work on behalf of copyright-holders/creators to sue users who distribute that copyrighted material without their permission or license.
 Users could face litigation for copyright infringement.

 Staying Safe While Torrenting

-It’s essential to do torrenting through a private network where you can avoid the copyright trolls without falling into the legal risks.
+It’s essential to do torrenting through a private network where you can avoid copyright trolls and any legal risks.

 1. Use a VPN

 Note:Another benefit of using a VPN is that it encrypts your internet traffic so you can’t be tracked down by hackers or other torrenting users who are on the same network as you are.

 2. Avoid Downloading Illegal Content

-If in case, it is still your priority, then use a VPN to download torrents anonymously and avoid getting caught by the legal authorities.
+No matter what you do, always use a VPN to download torrents anonymously and avoid getting caught by legal authorities.

 3. Use Private Trackers

 It is very important that you give some thought to where you’re downloading torrents from.
-Hackers and copyright trolls use trackers to interfere with your download and gain access to your information.
+Hackers and copyright trolls use trackers to interfere with your downloads and gain access to your information.